ScreenStaring/shopify_api-graphql-tiny/README.md

 p result.dig("data", "customerUpdate", "userErrors")
 ```

+## Testing

+`cp env.template .env` and fill-in `.env` with the missing values.
+This requires a Shopify store.

 ## See Also

 - [Shopify Dev Tools](https://github.com/ScreenStaring/shopify-dev-tools) - Command-line program to assist with the development and/or maintenance of Shopify apps and stores